 By default, Windows 11 and 10’s lock screen times out and switches off the monitor after just a minute of inactivity.
-When you need to enter into your PC, you’ll have to type the user account password to access your desktop.
+When you need to enter your PC, you’ll have to type in the user account password to access your desktop.
 If you use Windows 11 and want to increase the lock screen time, you can do it through the Settings app.
 But, if you’re going to decrease the time from one minute to a few seconds, you will not find any option in the Control Panel or Settings app.
 Also, whatever lock screen timeout you set is applicable for that user account only you are making changes to.
 That means other user accounts on your PC will be unaffected.

 If you or another user account of your computer forget to lock the PC, anyone can steal the data who have access to your PC.
 To secure your PC from prying eyes, you can apply a policy using the Local Security Policy (secpol.msc).
-The guidelines you apply through “secpol.msc,” are applicable for all user accounts on your computer.
+The guidelines you apply through “secpol.msc,” are applicable to all user accounts on your computer.